CSCfi/csc-user-guide/docs/quantum-computing/helmi/running-on-helmi.md

 Jobs can be submitted to the `q_fiqci` queue by specifying `--partition=q_fiqci` in batch scripts.

 Helmi currently supports submitting jobs using Qiskit, Cirq or OpenQASM.
 Qiskit and Cirq scripts can only be submitted as ordinary python files.
 Jupyter-notebook is **not** currently supported on LUMI.
+Pulse level access to Helmi is not currently available.

 Before running jobs users will need to use `module use /scratch/project_462000055/modules` to get access to the `helmi` module.
 The `helmi` module can then be loaded via `module load helmi`.
 Doing this ensures that the correct environments are setup to submit jobs to Helmi.